dhs-gov/sentop-azure/README.md

 ## XLSX Files

-Due to variations in XLSX table formats, SENTOP places some restrictions to ensure correct and complete processing.
+Due to variations in XLSX table formats, SenTop places some restrictions to ensure correct and complete processing.

-### SENTOP Config file
+### SenTop Config file

-SENTOP requires the 'SENTOP Config' sheet (see `/res/sentop_config.xlsx`) to be added to an XLSX file.
-This sheet contains the minimum configuration parameters needed for SENTOP to process arbitrary XLSX files.
+SenTop requires the 'SENTOP Config' sheet (see `/res/sentop_config.xlsx`) to be added to an XLSX file.
+This sheet contains the minimum configuration parameters needed for SenTop to process arbitrary XLSX files.

 ### Other Requirements

-For XLSX files, SENTOP requires the following:
+For XLSX files, SenTop requires the following:

 1. If an ID column header exists, the font color for that column header must be (Excel standard) red.
 Multiple ID columns are not permitted.
 2. For the column containing the unstructured text to be analyzed (i.e., the document column), the font color for that column header must be (Excel standard) blue.
 Multiple document columns are not permitted.